j341nono/SignalTracker/README.md

   </tr>
 </table>

-# Signal Surfer
+# Signal Tracker

-**Signal Surfer** is a macOS desktop application that visualizes your current Wi-Fi signal strength using dynamic animations.
+**Signal Tracker** is a macOS desktop application that visualizes your current Wi-Fi signal strength using dynamic animations.

 ---